jonathanhefner/garden_variety/README.md

 ```

-### Integrating with SJR

-Server-generated JavaScript Response (SJR) controller actions are
+### Server-generated JavaScript Responses (SJR)

-generally the same as conventional controller actions, with one
+SJR controller actions are generally the same as conventional controller
-difference: non-GET SJR actions render instead of redirect on success.
+actions, with one difference: non-GET SJR actions render instead of
-*garden_variety* provides a concise syntax for overriding only
+redirect on success.  *garden_variety* provides a concise syntax for
-on-success behavior of non-GET actions:
+overriding only the on-success behavior of non-GET actions:

 ```ruby
 class PostsController < ApplicationController